 Aruba: Eagle, Palm, and Manchebo Beaches are amazing stretches of white powder sand beaches with crystal clear water.

-Cayman Islands: The Seven Mile Beach is a world-renowned beach that’s in fact 5.5 mile long.
+Cayman Islands: The Seven Mile Beach is a world-renowned beach that’s in fact 5.5 miles long.
 And there’s a lot more white sand beaches to discover.

 Cuba: Cuba’s Playa Paraiso Beach is one of the top 25 beaches in the world according to Trip Advisor.
 There’s also the splendid Playa Sirena Beach, with its glistening fine white sand bordering the clear Caribbean Sea.

 Dominican Republic: Bavaro Beach, Macao Beach and Cayo Arena are all among the top 25 beaches in the Caribbean according to Trip Advisor.
 Their golden sand beaches are surrounded by gin-clear water.

-Grenada: Beside the divine Grand Anse Beach, Sandy Island is totally irresistible with its snow-white sand beach and its turquoise water.
+Grenada: Besides the divine Grand Anse Beach, Sandy Island is totally irresistible with its snow-white sand beach and its turquoise water.

 Guadeloupe: A lot of natural lovely beaches dot the island.
 Most of the best beaches lie between Gosier and St-François on Grande Terre.

-Martinique: The beauty and the incredible diversity of the Martinique beaches are simply amazing: they come in a range of colours from the luminous white sand to the deep black of the volcanic beaches.
+Martinique: The beauty and the incredible diversity of the Martinique beaches are simply amazing: they come in a range of colors from the luminous white sand to the deep black of the volcanic beaches.

 St Lucia: Reduit Beach is charming with its fine golden sand and its stunning views across the bay to double humped Pigeon Island.
 There’s also Pigeon Island, an extremely picturesque little strips of golden sand.

 Turks & Caicos: Surrounded by the world’s third-largest coral reef, the Turks and Caicos Islands have some of the finest powdery-sand beaches and most ethereal turquoise seas in the world.